 This is one of my favourite sweet and savoury dish simply because I find that the various flavours of this tagine beautifully balance each other.
 The sweet and caramelised prunes work perfectly with the deep and richly spiced meat and onion sauce.

 There are a lot of recipes of this tagine out there.
 The one I am sharing with you today is a very authentic version but also the the way I like it.
 I tend to use more onions because I like to have a thick sauce.
 And you know, more sauce always means more pleasure and yumminess.
-Also, some of the recipes don’t advise to cook the prunes separately; there is nothing wrong it.
+Also, some of the recipes don’t advise to cook the prunes separately; there is nothing wrong with it.
 The reason why I think it’s better to cook them separately is because this allows to caramelise the prunes properly and also prevents the whole dish from turning brown/black-ish.

-Everyone should try this all time classic at least once because it is divinely tasty and it will make your taste buds travel somewhere warm and colourful!
+Everyone should try this all time classic at least once throughout their life!
+It is divinely tasty and it will make your taste buds travel somewhere warm and colourful!

 Enjoy with a side of couscous or crusty bread.